jeffschaper/cs50/README.md

 import cs50
 ```

-To read more about these custom libraries, please visit the cs50 github reposititory for [C](https://github.com/cs50/libcs50) and [Python](https://github.com/cs50/python-cs50)
+To read more about these custom libraries, please see cs50 [docuemntation](https://cs50.readthedocs.io/libraries/cs50/)

 If desired, one can run these programs using the [cs50 ide](https://ide.cs50.io) without locally installing the libaries